Kids Navigate Neuroscience

 |Topic:||Human body and movement, Health and medical|

 Why does food not taste good when we have a cold?
-How do neurons communicate?
+How do brain cells communicate?
 What does the brain look like up close?
-Come meet your brain and find out!
+In this interactive children’s event, held in the Adelaide Medical School at the University of Adelaide, we’ll explore the answers to these questions and many more.

 Lyndsey Collins-PrainoUniversity of AdelaideEmail: email@example.comPhone: 08 8313 5488